LukeGrahamLandry/franca/devlog.md

   - i was hoping i could have a dylib with `com.apple.security.virtualization` and open it from an executable without it, but it seems that doesn't work.
   - vzf.fr: make an nsapp to give the vm a view
 - finally fixed the "invalid system call" when exiting examples/soft_draw.fr because i made the same mistake in vzf.fr but its obvious since i just wrote it
+- started replacing import_c/include.fr with importing a .frc file. finished import_c_type. too slow tho, its extra 50ms just for string.h when uncached (and even when hit, 830 -> 845). reworked the ExportCtx stuff to go through the CompCtx vtable so i can call it outside the compiler.

 ## (Nov 28)